bernardo1024/Sanwaf/README.md

 					-6 special characters are provided to be used in formats:
 						#   - represents a number
 						#[] - represents a number within a specified range, for example: #[1-12]
-						A   - represents an uppercase alphabetic character a   - represents a lowercase alphabetic character c   - represents an alphabetic character of any case
+						      or a number that must equal one of the specified values, for example: #[4,5,6] A   - represents an uppercase alphabetic character a   - represents a lowercase alphabetic character c   - represents an alphabetic character of any case